felixge/go-ardrone/README.md

 # go-ardrone

-This project contains Go implementations of AR Drone drivers and protocols:
+Parrot AR Drone 2.0 drivers and protocols written in Go.

 * **client:** A partial implementation of the Parrot UDP protocol.
 * **drivers:** Code for talking to the hardware of the drone.
 Will be used by